JJ/hoborg/text/text.md

 Big Winter?
 Winter's younger brother?
-Rvfo Cuse or Rakko,  can't tell,  even less so now that all months have changed their names and places to something that does not have gods or emperors or unpopular names and reminds us of our brothers that were here before we arrived.
+Rvfo Cuse or Rakko,  can't tell,  even less so now that all months have changed their names and places to something that does not have gods or umpirators or unpopular names and reminds us of our brothers that were here before we arrived.
 But it's always little this or big that or whatever berry, so...
 It's Otowosk-rakko now, right?
 Otowoskuce, you say, Gummy?
 Can't be Ehole, Captain no way, not so cold...
 Well, you see, people no longer know the month they are